kcarnold/cs344/next_year.md

 ## Materials

 * The fast.ai textbook doesn’t encourage enough spending time with data (EDA)
 * Use more of the HuggingFace stuff instead?
+Sequence modeling?
+* Is there a canonical simple thing to do with RL?
+Perhaps we could start with 3 weeks on applications, then spiral into details?

 ## Logistics